 SHAKEN certificates shall contain a Signature Algorithm field with the value "ecdsa-with-SHA256".

 SHAKEN certificates shall include a Subject field containing a Distinguished Name (DN).
-The DN shall contain a Country (C=) attribute and a Common Name (CN=) attribute.
+The DN shall contain a Country (C=) attribute, a Common Name (CN=) attribute and an Organization (O=) attribute.
 Other DN attributes are optional.
-The DN shall uniquely identify the certificate holder (e.g., by including an Organization (O=) attribute, or by identifying the certificate holder in the Common Name attribute).
 The Common Name attribute shall include the text string "SHAKEN" to indicate that this is a SHAKEN certificate.
 For non-end entity CA certificates (Basic Constraints CA boolean = TRUE), the Common Name shall also indicate whether the certificate is a root or intermediate certificate.
-The Common Name of an end entity certificate shall include the SPC value identified in the TNAuthList of the certificate (e.g., "CN=Comcast SHAKEN cert 1234").
+The Common Name of an end entity certificate shall include the SPC value identified in the TNAuthList of the certificate (e.g., "CN= SHAKEN cert 1234").
+The Organization (O=) attribute shall include a legal name identifying the service provider.
+The Organization must be the name which has been registered as the assignee for the SPC value included in the certificate (e.g., “O=Comcast”).
+The Organization (corporation, limited partnership, university, or government agency) must be registered with some authority at the national, state, or city level.

+Editor’s note: The “atc” changes in this contribution are accepted, but offline review of text may lead to changes to the changes in the paragraph above.

 SHAKEN certificates shall include an Issuer field.
 For root certificates, the Issuer field shall match the certificate’s Subject field.
 For intermediate and end entity certificates, the Issuer field shall match the Subject field of the parent certificate.